drossDS/Project-Classification-Titanic_Machine_Learning/README.md

 # Titanic Survival Model
 ***Implementing Classification Techniques to Predict Passenger Survival***

+## Background and Problem Statement

+(EDIT THIS SECTION)
 For the Kaggle competition, "Titanic - Machine Learning from Disaster," a classification model was developed to determine the outcome (survival or death) of passengers on the Titanic based on personal information such as the passenger gender, age, class, and other categorical and numerical variables.
-Datasets were provided by Kaggle and included a training dataset with passenger outcomes model fitting and a test dataset on which to run the model and submit the results for the competition.<br>
+Datasets were provided by Kaggle and included a training dataset with passenger outcomes for model fitting, and a test dataset on which to run the model and submit the results for the competition.<br>

-# Supplementary Details to Project Overview

 ## Inital Data, Exploratory Analysis, and Feature Engineering:
 A training dataset was provided for 891 passengers aboard the Titanic with the following features for each pasenger in the inital dataset.
 The table below provides the each feature along with information on whether or not it was used in the model, and the rationale behind that decision as later informed by exploratory analysis and feature engineering.

 | Provided Feature | Used/Dropped | Ratioonale |